Frequently Asked Questions (FAQ)

 To share/submit information with the INEE Secretariat or with INEE at large, we encourage you to use the following means of communication:

-For general queries, contact info@inee.org or use the Contact Us page.
+For general queries, contact the INEE Help Desk.

 -